 With flowers, sever the stem below the spent flower but just above the first set of healthy leaves.
 For stalks that are thin and soft enough, like those of many perennials, you may simply use your fingers to pinch off the old blooms.
 Scissors are best for trimming delicate, small-flowered plants, while hand pruners are best for plants with large flowers such as coneflowers, daylilies, or repeat-flowering roses.
 Be sure you don’t cut below any unopened buds, but if the entire stalk length has bloomed, simply remove the stalk from the base.
 Sometimes, shearing the entire plant can be most efficient if there are many flowers past their prime in a concentrated area.
 Cut back the top few inches, or about one-third of the plant.
 It will recover quickly and look fuller as a result.

 Keep Your Garden Growing Strong

 Pruning and deadheading tactics can be hugely beneficial to the appearance and wellbeing of your flowering plants.
-At Jobe’s, we know you can’t raise a healthy garden without the essentials like proper soil, fertilizers, and protective accessories.
+At Jobe’s, we know you can’t raise a healthy garden without the essentials like proper soil, eco-friendly fertilizers, and protective accessories.
 Our environmentally-friendly range of products has something to fulfill all your gardening needs.